svdoever/DevSts/README.md

 # Installation

+Download the files in the ```Installer`` folder to a folder on your local machine.
 Open a PowerShell console shell with administrator permissions and run the Powerhell script ```InstallDevSts.ps1```.

 This script will create a website ```DevSts``` where the DevSts server will be running.
-Open it with http://devsts.
+Open it with http://DevSts.

 When you run the script you will see the following output: